 It not only pales in comparison to the fresh stuff, but fresh salsa is so stinkin’ easy to make it would be a sin to waste my money on that sub par jar of meh.

-If you’re debating whether or not to make your own salsa… allow me to convince you!
+If you’re debating whether or not to finally make your own at home… allow me to convince you!

-Remove from oven + toss in food processor w/ the rest of your goodies
+Remove from oven and toss in a food processor or blender w/ the rest of your goodies.

 …and last but certainly not least…

 Grab some crispy tortilla ships and get ready to shovel this deliciously easy salsa into your face!

 Homemade Salsa Tips and Tricks

 This spectacular homemade salsa can be made mild, medium, spicy, and just about everything in between!